-2. The associate board members responsibilities include supporting specific committee or IMA work as deemed necessary by the executive committee.
+- The associate board members’ responsibilities include supporting specific committee or IMA work as deemed necessary by the executive committee.

 ARTICLE XII — AMENDMENTS

 The governance committee of the board of directors will recommend amendments at any meeting of the board of directors.
 If approved by the board, changes to the by-laws will be taken to the membership.
-The membership may amend these by-laws at the annual meeting of the association.
-Written notice of the amendments must be sent to the IMA membership at least 30 days prior to the annual meeting.
+The membership may amend these by-laws at the annual meeting of the association or electronically.
+Written notice of the amendments must be sent to the IMA membership at least 30 days prior to the vote.
 Each amendment must receive a two-thirds majority vote of those voting members at such meeting for approval.

 ARTICLE XIII — DISSOLUTION